mag4no10/arch-linux-guide/README.md

 We need at least 2 partitions:
 * One partition for the root directory /
 * For booting in UEFI mode: an EFI system partition. \

-Swap partition is optional, but it's advisable to create it aswell Other partitions like /var /opt or /home can be create separately.
+Swap partition is optional, but it's advisable to create it aswell Other partitions like /var /opt or /home can be create separately. \
+If you are installing arch in a vm, I simply recommend installing a root(/) and a home(/home) partition.

 | Mount point | Partition                 |  Partition Type       | Suggested size          |
 |-------------|---------------------------|-----------------------|-------------------------|